top of page

 ABOUT US

 Gresford Eye Care is your local independent opticians with over 30 years experience.
 Our friendly experienced Optometrists and staff pride ourselves on providing professional eye care and supplying quality eyewear.
-We are WECS accredited, which means we are able to offer eye health examinations which are a part of the free Welsh Eyecare scheme.
+We are WGOS accredited, which means we are able to offer eye health examinations that are a part of the free Welsh Eyecare scheme.
 Being independent allows us to devote as much time as necessary to each individual patient and put their needs first.
 We are private and NHS registered and welcome all.

 Optometrists